jmyers7/book/chapters/14-stat-infer.md

 axes[0].set_title('observed data')
 axes[1].set_xlabel('$x$')
 axes[1].set_ylabel('density')
-axes[1].set_title('bootstrap sampling distribution of sample mean') plt.tight_layout()
+axes[1].set_title('sampling distribution of the mean') plt.tight_layout()
 ```

 Observe that the sampling distribution on the right-hand side appears to be well approximated by a normal distribution.
-This is actually a manifestation of the asymptotic behavior of sample means that we alluded to above; indeed, as we will see in {numref}`large-sample`, the Central Limit Theorem tells us that the sequence {eq}`seq-means-eqn` of sample means converges (in distribution) to a normal distribution as $m\to \infty$, provided that the random variables are IID.
+This is actually a manifestation of the Central Limit Theorem (see {prf:ref}`clt-thm`), which says that the sample means $\overline{X}_m$ converge (in distribution) to a normal distribution as $m\to \infty$, provided that the random variables are IID.
 This is true even though the observed data are definitely _not_ normally distributed.
-Moreover, the mean of the sampling distribution is approximately $4.924$, while the mean of the observed data is approximately $4.928$.
-The fact that these means are nearly equal is a consequence of another theorem in {numref}`large-sample` called the Law of Large Numbers.

 Let's consider the sample mean a little closer: